unwire/android-github-browser-sample/DOCUMENTATION.md

 - While writing unit tests I considered including a assertion library but realized it might be an overkill for this task.
 - While covering `RepositorySearchViewModel` with unit tests I tweaked the implementation to cover an edge case (search called with an empty string).
 - Introduced a new `UserDetails` domain model that includes more details about a user.
 This will be mapped to a UI model in our new user details screen.
+- Decided to build the UI for user details screen in Compose to showcase my experience with it
+- Considered passing the data we have already fetched on the user (avatar, name and login) to the user details.
+That way user sees something some details about the user while we fetch the rest.
+But eventually decided to load all the details and display them in one go.
+There is a loading state (simple spinner) the user sees in the user details screen while the data loads.